shawnohare/stash/README.md

 # Stash

-A simplified version of the symlink farm manager
-[GNU stow](https://www.gnu.org/software/stow/) written in POSIX shell script.
+A simplified version of the package symlink manager [GNU stow](https://www.gnu.org/software/stow/) written in POSIX shell script.
 `stash` is feature minimal since its intended use case is symlinking user configuration files stored in a version controlled repository.
 To this end,